Sniip partners with Toowoomba Regional Council

-Sniip, a new mobile payment app, has launched in Australia, with Toowoomba Regional Council the first biller to trial the new technology with its ratepayers.
+Sniip, a new mobile payment app, has launched in Australia.
+Toowoomba Regional Council is the first biller to trial the new technology with its ratepayers.

-Consumers can now scan and pay bills within seconds using Sniip’s trademarked circular QR code, eliminating the need to enter a long account number or bank details or pay via credit card over the phone.
+Consumers can now scan and pay bills within seconds using Sniip’s trademarked circular QR code.
+This eliminates the need to enter a long account number or bank details or pay via credit card over the phone.

 “Toowoomba Council is to be congratulated on leading the way in the digital payment space,” he said.